-REW
+REW 1

-12. Memory presets: To set a

-station, select the desired frequency band, AM, FM1 or FM2.
+12. Memory presets: To set a station, select the desired frequency band, AM, FM1 or FM2.
 Tune to the desired station.
 Press and hold a preset button until sound returns and PRESET # SAVED appears in the display.
 You can save up to 18 stations, six in AM, six in FM1 and FM2.

-In Satellite Radio mode (if equipped), there are 18 available presets, six each for SAT1, SAT2 and SAT3.
+In satellite radio mode (if equipped), there are 18 available presets, six each for SAT1, SAT2 and SAT3.
 To save satellite channels in your memory presets, tune to the desired channel then press and hold a preset control until sound returns.

-Satellite radio is available only in the continental United States with a valid SIRIUS subscription.
+Satellite radio is available only with a valid SIRIUS radio subscription.
+Check with your authorized dealer for availability.

-13. TEXT/SCAN:In radio and CD/MP3 mode, press and hold to hear a brief sampling of radio stations or CD tracks.
+13. TEXT/SCAN: In radio and CD/MP3 mode, press and hold for a brief sampling of radio stations or CD tracks.
 Press again to stop.
-In CD/MP3 mode, press and release to dis